ErickOF/MP6134-FunctionalVerification-Project/README.md

 ## 🎗 License

 This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+Refer to the [LICENSE](https://choosealicense.com/licenses/) file for more details.

 ---